 - Failing to prepare and file annual accounts or annual returns for Companies House.

 - Failing to submit tax returns or pay over to the Crown tax or other money due.

 When a complaint is made against a director, he or she will be notified about the allegations in writing.
-The director will be given three options:
+The director will then be given three options: